 “Marketing is driven by better.
 Better service, better community, better outcomes,” writes world-renowned marketer, speaker and author Seth Godin in his latest best-selling book, This Is Marketing.
 “We can do work that matters for people who care.”

 Seth Godin is heralded among many in the marketing community as a driver of innovation, responsiveness and creativity.
 He has written 19 bestsellers, including Tribes, Purple Cow and Linchpin.
 His work has been translated into 35 languages and his daily blog is one of the most popular in the world.
-His ideas have been instrumental in shaping much of what we understand about modern marketing – and he’s coming to this year’s NFDA International Convention & Expo in Chicago.
+His ideas have been instrumental in shaping much of what we understand about modern marketing – and was a keynote speaker at the 2019 NFDA International Convention & Expo in Chicago.

 In anticipation of Seth’s opening keynote address, we’ve compiled three of his ideas that are most relevant to funeral professionals.